De Havilland Mosquito operational history: Night fighter operations

 On 30 May 1942, the NF Mk II scored its first kill, a Dornier Do 217 of Kampfgeschwader 2.
-By the end of the war, Mosquito night fighters had claimed approximately six hundred piloted enemy aircraft, along with about the same number of pilotless V-1 flying bombs.
+By the end of the war, Mosquito night fighters had claimed approximately six hundred piloted enemy aircraft (Unconfirmed), along with about the same number of pilotless V-1 flying bombs.
 Among this total were 68 single-engined Focke-Wulf Fw 190s.
 This variant also operated over Malta, Italy, Sicily and North Africa from late 1942 on.
 The Mosquito NF XII became the first aircraft to carry the highly effective centimetric radar.

 Mosquito night fighters continued to operate over Europe until the end of the war with a low casualty rate, in spite of the efforts of the Heinkel He 219-equipped units and Messerschmitt 262 jet fighters which were flown at night by pilots from 10./NJG 11.
 The commander of this unit, Oberleutnant Kurt Welter, claimed perhaps 25 Mosquitos shot down by night and two further Mosquitos by day while flying the Me 262, adding to his previous seven Mosquito kills in high-performance Bf 109G-6/AS or Fw 190 A-8 fighters.
 From September 1944 through to May 1945 a total of 92 night-flying Mosquitos of all marks on bombing, target marking, intruder and night fighter operations were lost.
 As far as can be ascertained, three of the Me 262 claims over Mosquitos coincide with RAF records.